livegnik/2way-poc-design/02-architecture/services-and-apps/05-operation-context.md

 5. Capabilities are explicit and specific.
 6. Remote and local fields are never mixed.
 7. All audited actions include context snapshots.

----

-## Change Summary

-### What was added

-* Explicit separation rules between local-only and remote-only fields.
-* Explicit inclusion of internal engines and automation jobs as first-class context consumers.
-* Explicit DoS Guard Manager consumption semantics.
-* Explicit rejection posture for mixed local and remote fields.

-### What was removed

-* Nothing.

-### What was corrected

-* Tightened language around authoritative identity binding.
-* Clarified that admin status never bypasses ACL.
-* Clarified that services may only derive new contexts, not mutate.

-### What was clarified

-* Retry semantics and trace handling.
-* Capability ownership and evaluation boundaries.
-* Manager-specific consumption guarantees.

-### Retained concepts from older designs

-* Immutable per-operation execution envelope.
-* Centralized identity binding.
-* Capability-driven authorization.
-* Trace-first observability model.

-These remain valid and consistent with the current protocol and architecture.